 Instructions

-- Add the milk and cream and mix until combined.
+- Add the milk and cream and mix until well combined.

 - Pour the mixture into your ice cream maker and mix according to the directions for your machine.